Twitter • 2022

 - The app had to work with large amounts of JSON data as well as securely and efficiently handle checkout and payment processing.

-- Navigation was decided on the server and had to be built out in the application.
+- Navigation was server-driven and had to be consumed in the application.

 Equation solver is the first major project I created.
 The app allows users to solve single variable equations as well as repeatedly solve an equation for a certain variable.